Forget all the fuss, you have arrived at Malta in winter!

 WHAT YOU SHOULD TAKE TO MALTA IN WINTER

-- Fleece, rain jacket, good pair of waterproof shoes and sandals for the indoor pools!
+- Fleece, rain jacket, a good pair of waterproof shoes and sandals for the indoor pools!
 Although you don’t really need to be very brave to jump in the Mediterranean sea of Malta in the Winter.
 Water temperatures aren’t that bad!

 - Everything else you might need.
 Check this essential packing list for Malta in Wintertime – and any other destination really – and don’t forget anything.

 - Laid back spirit.
-You are in a Mediterranean island!
+You are on a Mediterranean island!

 Have you been to Malta during Winter?
 How about Malta in December?
 How did you like it?

 ADD THIS PIN TO YOUR TRAVEL PINTEREST BOARDS: